adamrushuk/PowerShellPracticeAndStyle/Best-Practices/Error-Handling.md

 }
 ```

-Instead, put the entire "transaction" into the Try block:
+Instead, put the entire "transaction" into the `try` block:

 ```PowerShell
 # Good